 Current School fees are available on request from the Registrar or click here to view a copy of our Admissions Information booklet which displays current fees on the final page.

 Parents may register their child with the School after receiving details from the Registrar or visiting the School.
 One Registration Form should be completed for each child.
-There is a non-refundable registration fee of £100 for each child.
+There is a non-refundable registration fee of £125 for each child (for 2015 entry).

-Parents are advised if the waiting list for Nursery and Kindergarten is such that there is little likelihood of their child being offered a place at three or four years of age or an occasional place.
+Parents are advised if the waiting list for the Kindergarten is such that there is little likelihood of their child being offered a place at four years of age or an occasional place.

 There is an additional fee of £50 for overseas applicants wishing to apply as postal candidates for entry to the Prep School or the Senior School.